Avatar Forcing: Real-Time Interactive Head Avatar Generation for Natural Conversation: Avatar Forcing

 where $n$~$\in$~$[1,N]$ denotes the frame index, $t_n$~$\in$~$[0,1]$ is the per-frame noise timestep, $\mathbf{c}^n = (\mathbf{a}_u^{i}, \mathbf{m}_u^i, \mathbf{a}^i)$ is the user-avatar condition triplet, $\mathbf{m}_{t_n}^n$~$\in$~$\real^d$ is the noisy motion latent.
 For simplicity, we omit the reference motion condition $\mathbf{m}_S$ in Eq.~\eqref{eq:train_ours}.

 With the trained model, we can generate the interactive avatar motion given user inputs and avatar audio in an autoregressive rollout.
 We provide the pseudo code for motion sampling in \cref{algo:sampling}, which adopts rolling KV cache in a blockwise manner~\citep{causvid, self_forcing}.
+Further details on inference are provided in Appendix~\ref{sec:apx_exp_detail}.